morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * Application deployment policy: this is the deployment options described above.
 We select **Immuitable**.
 * Configuration update: This define how to replace the instances, similar options like in application deployment options, we choose **rolling based on health**.

+**Application new version deployment process:**

+* A temporary ASG created, one new instance inside
+* New ASG connect to the load balancer
+* Health check for the new instance: Success
+* Attach the new instance to the current ASG for the app
+* Stop the current instance, deregister the temporary ASG